 WTS: Howa 1500 Barreled Action 30-06 + Boyd's Stock

-$550 + Shipping FedEx ground.
-I can process a credit card for 3% fee.
+$530 + Shipping UPS Ground.
+I can process a credit card for 3%.

+I have a set of new Talley 1" low extended one piece rings for $40

 Attached Thumbnails - Click to View Larger